David Feige

 David Feige is an American lawyer, legal commentator, and author.
-He is the author of the memoir, Indefensible: One Lawyer's Journey into the Inferno of American Justice, and co-creator of the TNT legal drama Raising the Bar, both of which center on the life of the public defender.
+He is the author of the memoir Indefensible: One Lawyer's Journey into the Inferno of American Justice and co-creator of the TNT legal drama Raising the Bar, both of which center on the life of the public defender.
 He is also the co-founder (along with his wife Robin Steinberg) and board chair of The Bronx Freedom Fund, a charitable bail organization in New York State.
-In 2016 he won the Albert Maysles New Documentary Director Award for "Untouchable" a documentary feature he wrote, produced and directed.
+In 2016 he won the Albert Maysles New Documentary Director Award for Untouchable, a documentary feature he wrote, produced and directed.
 The film premiered at the Tribeca Film Festival.

 Background

 Feige was raised in Madison, Wisconsin.
 His mother was a social worker and his father was an economics professor.
 Feige pursued his undergraduate studies at University of Chicago.
-After law school, Feige declined an offer to work as an associate at Dewey Ballantine and accepted an offer to work as a public defender in New York City.
-He is Jewish.
+After law school, Feige accepted an offer to work as a public defender in New York City.